Bonnie Brunner, Senior Planner

 Leda is native to Lethbridge and has a Bachelor of Applied Industrial Ecology (Environmental Science) from Mount Royal College (now Mount Royal University).
 Prior to beginning with ORRSC in April 2013, she spent 3 years with the Oldman Watershed Council, a Watershed Planning and Advisory Council for the Oldman River basin.
 She also has experience working in fisheries and in wildlife.
 Leda presently provides assistance to the planning staff.

-Gavin has been employed as a planner with ORRSC since March 2007 and has over eight years of professional planning experience.
+Gavin has been employed as a planner with ORRSC since March 2007.
 He is a native of small town Saskatchewan and was educated at the University of Saskatchewan and SIAST holding a BA in Studio Art, a diploma from SIAST as a CADD Engineering Technologist, and an Honors BA in Regional and Urban Development.
 Gavin has worked as a CAD Operator for Transport Canada in Winnipeg, a GIS Analyst for the City of Saskatoon Electrical System and a Redevelopment and Planning Analyst for the City of Mesquite, Nevada.
-He presently provides planning services for the Village of Arrowwood, Village of Lomond, Town of Claresholm, Town of Nanton, Town of Stavely, Town of Vulcan and the M.D. of Pincher Creek.
+He presently provides planning services for the Village of Lomond, Town of Claresholm, Town of Nanton, Town of Stavely, Town of Vulcan and the M.D. of Pincher Creek.